Microbiomes: An Origin Story

 Not much was known about this filamentous bacterium at the time, aside from its ability to accumulate sulfur granules when in its natural environment of sulfur springs.
 Winogradsky determined that 1) Beggiatoa is able to oxidize hydrogen sulfide (H2S), which is what leads to granule formation and 2) does so in nature by migrating to the narrow region where both O2 and H2S coexist.
 From these studies, Winogradsky formed the basic understanding of chemolithotrophy, the ability to obtain energy from the oxidation of inorganic compounds, such as H2S.
 He later built upon this, forming the understanding of autotrophy, the ability to produce food from inorganic substances using light or chemical energy.
 From this work, the concepts of the sulfur and nitrogen cycles (the processes by which these elements move through the environment and living organisms) emerged.

 It was during his time at the Swiss Polytechnic Institute in Zurich, from 1888-1891, that Winogradsky began trying to piece together the microbial involvement in the nitrogen cycle, more specifically the steps of nitrification (the oxidation of ammonia to nitrite to nitrate).
 He later continued this work at the Imperial State Institute of Experimental Medicine in St. Petersburg as Chief of General Microbiology from 1891-1905.
-Through a great deal of trial and error, compounded by his erroneous assumption that nitrification occurred in a single step and by a single microorganism, he eventually uncovered the delicate balance of two-step nitrification and the process of nitrogen fixation (the process of assimilating nitrogen from the atmosphere into organic compounds, e.g. ammonia).
+Through a great deal of trial and error, compounded by his erroneous assumption that nitrification occurred in a single step and by a single microorganism, he eventually uncovered the delicate balance of 2-step nitrification and the process of nitrogen fixation (the process of assimilating nitrogen from the atmosphere into organic compounds, e.g. ammonia).
 By mimicking natural soil conditions, Winogradsky, observed how the oxygen-requiring (aerobic) nitrification bacteria were able to deplete oxygen levels down to a point where the anaerobic (requiring the absence of oxygen) nitrogen-fixer, Clostridium pasteurianum could grow and fix nitrogen.
 Such a discovery underscores the interconnectedness of microorganisms, which occupy the niches created by their neighbors' activities and use the products of one metabolic pathway as substrates for another.